KnowPulse-KnowledgeBase/howto-create-lesson/_episodes/02-make-it-a-website.md

 ---
-title: "Making your lesson a website!"
+title: "Making your lesson a website"
 teaching: 2
 exercises: 5
 questions: